XertroV/trivial-sdm/README.md

 * node + npm
 * docker
-* minikube
+* minikube (other kubernetes impls should work too - if you do use minikube configure this as per below before running `minikube start`)

 ### Configuring minikube

 If you don't have (or want) virtualbox installed, and are running linux, run this to use KVMs: `minikube config set vm-driver kvm2`

+You might need to set the default memory and CPUs to be higher than default (1GB and 1 respectively): `minikube config set {memory 8196; ,cpus 8}`

 ### Developing

-To deploy to your local minikube cluster you need to ensure `eval <(minikube docker-env)` to set.
+To deploy to your local minikube cluster you need to ensure `eval $(minikube docker-env)` to set.
 If you're using zsh with autoenv you'll get this automatically via the `.in` file (and will be unset when you `cd` out via `.out`)

 # Original README (via empty-sdm)